 It’s that time of year!
 I’ve spent months thinking about what to get my kids this holiday.
 I like gifts that aren’t complete eye-sores, serve some sort of educational or developmental purpose, and are likely to be loved by both my kids at some point.
 So, I’m sharing some favorite gift ideas for older toddlers and young pre-schoolers!

-∙∙∙ I haven’t met a young child yet who doesn’t love to play with pretend food in their very own pint-sized kitchen.
-This retro kitchen from KidKraft is adorable!
+I haven’t yet met a young child yet who doesn’t love to play with pretend food in their very own pint-sized kitchen.
+Play kitchens have come a long way since I was a kid.
+You can find one to match a range of budgets and styles.
 If a play kitchen is out of your budget, try finding a used one on a local swap & sell site and renovate it!
 I renovated a play kitchen I got for $15 and it looks fantastic!

 For more of my favorite books for little ones, check out this Gift Guide for the Littlest Bookworms.